Essex County Council is developing a series of improvements in Harlow including the A414/First Avenue junction scheme.

 These improvement measures are designed to manage congestion across the town, making it a more attractive place to invest, retain existing business and to allow the town to grow and regenerate.

 Main construction began late autumn 2015 following the removal of utilities in the summer.
-This scheme is expected to continue until Spring 2017 and has been designed to widen three of the four roads that meet at the roundabout to create two lanes in each direction.
+This scheme is expected to continue until summer 2017 and has been designed to widen three of the four roads that meet at the roundabout to create two lanes in each direction.